 welcomed by the managing director of the company Mr Jack Pieterson, who introduced us to Smurfit Kappa Zedek.
 After the presentation Mr. Pieterson and his sales manager) turned themselves into excellent tour guides and made effort in giving us a glimpse behind the scenes.
 This was my first excursion at Wittenborg and it was certainly a valuable one of which I’m glad I participated!”

-Jack Pieterson also represents the Dutch employers association, VNO-NCW, at regional level (Stedendriehoek) and is a member of Wittenborg University’s Advisory Board.
+Jack Pieterson also represents the Dutch employers association, VNO-NCW, at regional level (Stedendriehoek) and is a member of WUAS’s Advisory Board.

 PDP - the essense of a student's development.. by Wittenborg News - Tuesday, 1 November 2011, 11:52 PM